PlenusPyramis/AndroidSDK/README.md

 Once you have saved `$HOME/.bashrc`, restart your terminal to reload it.

 ### Command reference:

- * `android-docker-create-sdk-cache` - Create the SDK cache directory and copy the pre-downloaded SDK (inside the container image) to the host path `$ANDROID_DOCKER/sdk`.
-You only need to do this once.

  * `android-docker-start` - Start/Create the `android-docker` container.
 (The
    name is configurable by setting `ANDROID_DOCKER_CONTAINER`, see above.)